 I get that like most products and services, professional photography is a luxury not everyone can afford.
 It’s no different than wanting an Audi, but only wanting to pay the price for a Kia because that’s all you can afford.
-Just get the Kia already because that’s what’s in your price point.
+You don’t contact the Audi dealership and offer to buy a car for the same price as a Kia.
+Just get the Kia already because that’s what’s in your price point!
 It’s the same with photography.
 That’s the beauty of why there’s different photography services and products for every sort of budget.

 If you can’t afford a professional portrait session on location, then by all means go to Walmart, SuperStore or Sears.
 I have a blog post about why I won’t charge the same as big box studios.
 And since I have to point out the obvious, photographers aren’t in business to be charities.
 I already donate quite a bit of money to charity each year.
 Donating food or money to people in need is one thing.
 However, no one will die without having a professional portrait taken.
 They also won’t die ‘lowering’ their photography standards by going to a big box studio.
 Here’s an idea: just find a cheaper priced photographer, instead of asking me to lower my pricing.
 Easy peasy.